 Whenever you’re stressed, you disconnect from your body and your power.
 Get more grounded and connected with a walking meditation.
 You’ll actually enjoy your walk and feel much better when you arrive at your destination.

 Many people blame technology for their stress, lack of connection and anxiety.
-Technology overload has become one of the primary stressors in people’s lives.
+Tech overload keeps us up at night, often literally.

-But there’s a new trend happening with technology.
-Instead of being a source of anxiety or depression (or simply FOMO), it’s becoming a tool for stress relief.
+But there’s a new trend happening.
+Instead of being a source of anxiety or FOMO, our phones are becoming tools for stress relief.
 The growing trend is that people are turning to these channels for guided meditations, positive affirmations, empowering content and stress relief tools — all for free.

 Check out my top three favorite apps for helping you grow your meditation practice.